 Creating the IRP directly meets the requirement of the CWG-Stewardship for an IRP.

-Excluding ccTLD delegation/redelegation from the IRP.
+Excluding ccTLD delegation/re-delegation from the IRP.

-As requested by the CWG-Stewardship, decisions regarding country code top-level domains delegations or revocations would be excluded from standing, until the country code top-level domains community, in coordination with other parties, has developed relevant appeals mechanisms.
+As requested by the CWG-Stewardship, decisions regarding country code top-level domains delegations or re-delegations would be excluded from standing, until the country code top-level domains community, in coordination with other parties, has developed relevant appeals mechanisms.

 Excluding Number Resources from the IRP.
 The ASO has indicated that disputes related to Internet Number Resources should be out of scope for the IRP.
 As requested by the ASO, decisions regarding numbering resources would be excluded from standing.